xiangz-108/be434-spring-2023/docs/setup5_venv.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
 ```

-Now you can install the python packages we need into your virtual environment:
+Now you can install the python modules we need into your virtual environment:

-You can do this with a single command:
+You can do this with a single command (from the be343-spring-2023 folder):

 For Mac
 ```